 Modern Go idioms

 Go is known for its backward compatibility, simplicity, and six-month release cycle.
-But that can sometimes lead to code that works but isn’t as readable and modern as it could be.
-This post is a living document where I note modern Go idioms I’ve applied in production codebases to improve clarity and maintainability.
+But that can sometimes lead to code that works yet isn't as modern as it could be.
+This post is a living document where I note modern Go idioms I've used to improve clarity and maintainability.

 Use GOOS and GOARCH in file names for build constraints